 (h) IHBT philosophy, including strength-based assessment and treatment planning; and

-(J) The provider shall obtain at least one fidelity review of the provider's entire IHBT service every twelve months by an individual or organization external to the provider, utilizing the IHBT fidelity rating tool (dated September 23, 2016) avaialbe at www.medicaid.ohio.gov.
+(I) The provider shall obtain satisfactory fidelity reviews based on the providers specific program modality every twelve months by an individual or organization external to the provider and designated by the Ohio department of mental health and addiction services (OhioMHAS), utilizing the IHBT individual provider model fidelity rating tool, version March 1, 2022 or the IHBT teamed-model fidelity rating tool, Version March 1, 2022 available at www.medicaid.ohio.gov, or be licensed by an OhioMHAS approved evidence-based practice (EBP).
 The provider shall incorporate the results of the fidelity review into the provider's performance improvement program, if indicated.

-(K) Intensive home based treatment service shall be provided and supervised by staff who are qualified according to rule 5122-29-30 of the Administrative Code.
+(J) Intensive home based treatment service shall be supervised by staff who are qualified according to rule 5122-29-30 of the Administrative Code.